mobled37/Deep-Learning-Notes/Computational_Problem_Solving/2. Algorithm Analysis and Recursion/Recursion/tail recursion.md

 **Benefits of Tail Recursion**

+- The tail recursive functions are considered better than non-tail recursive functions as **tail-recursion can be optimized by the compiler.**
 	- Avoid the accumulation of stack overheads during the recursive calls
 	-

 --------